 I love the idea that even before her first encounter with solid food, her taste buds had already begun telling her that she is part of a city filled with the cuisines of many nations, a household that supports local farmers, and a Filipino family with an abiding love of pork and fermented shrimp paste.

-Just as exciting as the possibility that breast milk may help my daughter develop a healthy appetite in the future, though, is the reality that it is helping her live a healthier life right now, and that without my knowing it, my milk has already been adapting itself to her needs.
+Just as exciting as the possibility tramadol buy with cod that breast milk may help my daughter develop a healthy appetite in the future, though, is the reality that it is helping her live a healthier life right now, and that without my knowing it, my milk has already been adapting itself to her needs.

 Breast-fed babies have lower instances of colds and viruses.
 When they do get sick, they are often able to recover more quickly because the mother’s body produces antibodies specific to the baby’s infection.
 This is an idea that has literally kept me up for hours at night.
 How exactly is my body able to write my daughter a prescription for her illness without a diagnosis?